help-me-mom/ng-mocks/README.md

 - `isMockOf( inst, SomeClass, 'c' )` - checks whether `inst` is an instance of `MockedComponent<SomeClass>`
 - `isMockOf( inst, SomeClass, 'd' )` - checks whether `inst` is an instance of `MockedDirective<SomeClass>`
 - `isMockOf( inst, SomeClass, 'p' )` - checks whether `inst` is an instance of `MockedPipe<SomeClass>`
-- `isMockOf( inst, SomeClass )` - checks whether `inst` is an inst of mocked `SomeClass`
+- `isMockOf( inst, SomeClass )` - checks whether `inst` is an instance of mock `SomeClass`

 #### isMockedNgDefOf

-This function helps when we need to verify that a class is actually a mocked copy of a class.
+This function helps when we need to verify that a class is actually a mock copy of a class.

-- `isMockedNgDefOf( MockedClass, SomeClass, 'm' )` - checks whether `MockedClass` is a mocked copy of `SomeClass` and a module
+- `isMockedNgDefOf( MockedClass, SomeClass, 'm' )` - checks whether `MockedClass` is a mock copy of `SomeClass` and a module
-- `isMockedNgDefOf( MockedClass, SomeClass, 'c' )` - checks whether `MockedClass` is a mocked copy of `SomeClass` and a component
+- `isMockedNgDefOf( MockedClass, SomeClass, 'c' )` - checks whether `MockedClass` is a mock copy of `SomeClass` and a component
-- `isMockedNgDefOf( MockedClass, SomeClass, 'd' )` - checks whether `MockedClass` is a mocked copy of `SomeClass` and a directive
+- `isMockedNgDefOf( MockedClass, SomeClass, 'd' )` - checks whether `MockedClass` is a mock copy of `SomeClass` and a directive
-- `isMockedNgDefOf( MockedClass, SomeClass, 'p' )` - checks whether `MockedClass` is a mocked copy of `SomeClass` and a pipe
+- `isMockedNgDefOf( MockedClass, SomeClass, 'p' )` - checks whether `MockedClass` is a mock copy of `SomeClass` and a pipe
-- `isMockedNgDefOf( MockedClass, SomeClass )` - checks whether `MockedClass` is a mocked copy of `SomeClass`
+- `isMockedNgDefOf( MockedClass, SomeClass )` - checks whether `MockedClass` is a mock copy of `SomeClass`

 #### getMockedNgDefOf

-This function helps when in a test we want to get a mocked copy of a class created in TestBed.
+This function helps when in a test we want to get a mock copy of a class created in TestBed.

 - `getMockedNgDefOf( SomeClass, 'm' )` - returns an existing `MockedModule<SomeClass>` of `SomeClass`
 - `getMockedNgDefOf( SomeClass, 'c' )` - returns an existing `MockedComponent<SomeClass>` of `SomeClass`
 - `getMockedNgDefOf( SomeClass, 'd' )` - returns an existing `MockedDirective<SomeClass>` of `SomeClass`
 - `getMockedNgDefOf( SomeClass, 'p' )` - returns an existing `MockedPipe<SomeClass>` of `SomeClass`
-- `getMockedNgDefOf( SomeClass )` - returns an existing mocked class of `SomeClass`
+- `getMockedNgDefOf( SomeClass )` - returns an existing mock class of `SomeClass`

 #### isNgDef